MasonJason23/CST-205-Final-Project/README.md

-## CSUMB FALL 2021 - CST 205 Final Project
+# CSUMB FALL 2021 - CST 205 Final Project

+## Title
-### Title: AwesomeCoolProjectNumber1!
+AwesomeCoolProjectNumber1!

+## Description
-Description: This program will take photographs of animals in a non-envasive way via Raspberry Pi, Flask, and OPenCV.
+This program will take photographs of animals in a non-envasive way via Raspberry Pi, Flask, and OPenCV.
 In addition, the program will display images taken to...